 How to Use Peeled Chestnuts

-My favorite way to eat them is simply as I peel them!
+A favorite way to eat chestnuts is simply as you peel them!
 It's a fun group activity to sit and peel chestnuts after dinner, treating them as a casual dessert.